chewing/libchewing/README.md

 ## History

 Libchewing is derived from the original Chewing input method, a module of XCIN that focuses on intelligent phonetic (Bopomofo/Zhuyin) processing and was initially intended for use with the X Window System.
 This input method module was developed by Lu-chuan Kung (lckung) and Kang-pen Chen (kpchen), and was sponsored by Tsan-sheng Hsu from Academia Sinica between 1999 and 2001.

 However, the original authors eventually ceased the development of Chewing, and its strong coupling with XCIN limited its application in broader contexts.
 Additionally, there was a similar input method, bimsphone, which was included in the XCIN server.
 Like Chewing, bimsphone also lacked a convenient API for further development.
 In 2002, Jim Huang, along with others, formed the Chewing core team and extended the work of Kung and Chen.
 The Chewing core team renamed the project "New Chewing" to differentiate their work from the original.
 Nevertheless, the English name has remained "Chewing," which is recognized by various input method frameworks as well.

 ## License

-Except the following source code:

-* thirdparty/sqlite-amalgamation/ contains sqlite3 source which is in public
-  domain.
-See <https://www.sqlite.org/copyright.html> for more information.

-* cmake/FindCurses.cmake is modified from CMake source, which is licensed under BSD 3-Clause.

 All source code are licensed under GNU LGPL v2.1 (Lesser General Public License v2.1).
 See "COPYING" for details.

+Except for the following source code, all other source code is licensed under the GNU LGPL v2.1 (Lesser General Public License v2.1).
+See "COPYING" for details:
+* The directory "thirdparty/sqlite-amalgamation" contains the SQLite3 source,
+  which is in the public domain.
+For more information, see <https://www.sqlite.org/copyright.html>.
+* The file "cmake/FindCurses.cmake" is modified from the CMake source and is licensed under the BSD 3-Clause license.

 ## Authors & Contact Information